We are all polar bears

 This was particularly evidenced in the fact that, having ignored this question in earlier reports, the present edition emphasized the importance of adaptation.
 It encouraged societies to prepare for harsher heat waves, deeper droughts, stronger storms, as well as other impacts that we will be experiencing in the years ahead due to phenomenon known as "climate lag," where past emissions are front-loaded into our climate system.

 Citing the great death and destruction that it has already caused, the report emphasizes that climate change is not a crisis for some distant future.
 Its summary uses the word "risk" an average of five-and-a-half times per page.
+These included the price and availability of food, vanishing water supply, spread of diseases, inundation of coastal cities, financial costs, and the threats to world peace through failing states, displaced populations and resource wars.
+(These are "risks" not only of the future, of course, they’re also present realities.)

 One of the biggest dangers is tipping points.
 With increased warming, climate events, such as the melting of the Arctic ice and the Greenland ice sheet, can initiate exponential, irrevocable consequences for the globe.